OPIOIDS

 Use and abuse of opioid has been a leading topic in the national news for several years.
 Education, training and the use of Naloxone are beginning to help change the trajectory of the epidemic of abuse.
 Further awareness and open discussions in the medical profession continue to be necessary to further protect our society from themselves.

-- Assessing patients for opioid use
+- Assessing patients for opioid therapy

-- Managing opioid therapy
+- Managing therapy with opioid analgesics

 - Counseling for the safe use of opioids